What is the difference between translating and interpreting?

 How can I get the most out of my translation company?

 Communicate your needs and make sure that you are available if any questions arise.
 In addition, allow enough time for the translators to complete the project.
-For more details on this topic, request the white paper on Eight ways to help your translation company help you.

 What is Rapport International’s position on confidentiality?